nirodg/hyper-api/README.md

 # 🚀 HyperAPI
 **A Quarkus extension for instant, zero-boilerplate, secured CRUD APIs**

-HyperAPI scans your JPA entities, finds those annotated with `@ExposeAPI`, and – during **compilation (soon features at runtime)** – wires complete REST endpoints, DTO mapping, Services, Events and role-based access control.
+HyperAPI scans your JPA entities, finds those annotated with `@RestService`, and – during **compilation (soon features at runtime)** – wires complete REST endpoints, DTO mapping, Services, Events and role-based access control.
 No controllers, no services, no MapStruct classes to write by hand.

 ## ⚠️ Important Notice